bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 #### Issuing the Certificate

 After choosing you CA you have to go through their process of issuing the certificate.
-For that you will need to provide the CSR file and in many cases to define the web server you are going to use.
+For that you will need the CSR file, which was created in the previous step, and in many cases to define the web server you are going to use.
 In that case you should select the Nginx web server and if this is not an option then Apache 2.x should also be OK.

-In the end your CA will provide you some files including the SSL certificate and the Certificate Chain.
+In the end your CA will provide you with some files including the SSL certificate and the Certificate Chain.

-Note: The certificate chain is a chain of trust that proves that your certificate is issued by a trustworthy provider authorized by a Root CA.  Root CA certificates are stored in all modern browsers and this is how your browser is able to verify that your website is secure.
-In the other case you will get something like this
+Note: The certificate chain is a chain of trust that proves that your certificate is issued by a trustworthy provider authorized by a Root CA.  Root CA certificates are stored in all modern browsers and this is how your browser is able to verify that a website is secure.
+In any other case you will get something like this
 ![Firefox warning](http://www.nczonline.net/blog/wp-content/uploads/2012/08/ffssl.png)